p-hlp/distributed-source-separation/README.md

 For music professionals, audio engineers and hobbyist:

 - Sampling has been a big part in music production for decades
-- Provide easy access to stems and samples of existing music for creative purposes
 - To explore and deconstruct musical pieces
+  - Remix tracks easily by separating music into its individual parts
+  - Expand your sample library by slicing stems further into samples
+  - Understand the meaning of a song by transcribing vocals
 - A central place for managing music and samples

 For developers: